Volunteering With BC Search & Rescue

 Each group is individual and has their own requirements depending upon the volume and types of searches and rescues.

 Generally speaking GSAR groups look for individuals who have:

 - Outdoor experience and recreate themselves in the outdoors

 - Time commitment for both training and searches and rescues

 GSAR groups also need support beyond just searching and rescuing.

 They might need administrative support, IT support, database management, accounting and recording minutes for meetings.
 It takes a lot of effort to ensure a group is ready when the call comes.

-If you think you might have skills beyond carrying a backpack up a mountain, why not reach out and see of your local group could use your skills.
+If you think you might have skills beyond carrying a backpack up a mountain, why not reach out and see if your local group could use your skills.

 How To Volunteer

-Select the GSAR group closest to you and contact them directly to determine their recruitment cycle and requirements.
+Select a GSAR group on the map below and contact them directly to determine their recruitment cycle and requirements.